Skip to content

 If you have an idea you want to prototype quickly: Use Bolt or Replit.
 Both can get you from idea to deployed app in an afternoon.

-If you're building something you want to grow into a real product: Start with a browser builder to prototype, then move to Cursor when you need more control.
+If you're building something you want to grow into a real product: Start with a browser builder to prototype, then move to Cursor, Codex, or Claude Code when you need more control over the repo, tests, deployment, and production boundaries.

 If you want to learn and understand what's happening: Use Cursor from the start.
 The learning curve is steeper, but you'll understand your code better.